Rdrazga/LLM-Prompts/Company-Specific Prompts/AI Dungeon/ModerationInstructions.md

         These are items that should not normally affect the rating:
-            Theoretical possibilities or potential misuse of scenarios Character types/species unless associated with mature themes Language, tags, or themes meant to soften ratings (Satirical, comedic, wholesome, pure) Story complexity
+            Theoretical possibilities or potential misuse of scenarios Character types/species unless associated with mature themes Language, tags, or themes meant to soften ratings (Satirical, comedic, wholesome, pure).
+If other evidence exists that makes it rated higher, these do not outweigh that evidence
+            Story complexity
-            Template/Placeholder content such as ${choose a race} unless specifically pushing a higher content rated idea IE: ${Choose a sex partner}
+            Template/Placeholder content such as ${choose a race} unless specifically pushing higher rated content
     </non_considerations>
 </other_rules>

 <output_structure>
     <description>
-        Always use the proper given XML structure starting with the "think" tag and ending with the "lowering_rating" closing tag.
+        Always use the proper given XML structure.
+The first output should be the <think> tag and the last output should be the </lowering_rating> tag.
     </description>
     <structure>
-    The following is the structure of the output:
+    ```xml
         <think>
             (Thinking goes here)
         </think>